thex3family/thex3family-website/public/content/understand-yourself/index.md

   <RichActionCard
     image="evolution_of_wants"
     title="The Evolution Of Wants (& Needs)"
-    description="As we level up in life, our motivations will evolve from having, to doing, to being.
-Balance your wants to live a fulfilled life." to="/understand-yourself/evolution-of-wants"
+    description="As we level up, our path to living a fulfilled life will evolve our motivations from having, to doing, to being." to="/understand-yourself/evolution-of-wants"
     buttonText="Explore"
   />